emlynoregan/sUTL-spec/README.md

     distributions: [ distribution, ... ]

-## Basic functions of bOTL
+## Basic functions of sUTL

-There are a handful of basic functions that comprise bOTL.
+There are a handful of basic functions that comprise sUTL.
 They are detailed here in pseudo code.

 ### evaluate